ACCELERATE YOUR CAREER TRAJECTORY TO BECOME AN ENGINEERING MANAGER

 Project success depends, largely, on the human side.
 Success in motivating project workers, organizing and leading project teams, communication and sharing information, and conflict resolution, are just a few areas that are critical for project success.
 However, being primarily technical people, many project managers tend to neglect these “soft” issues, assuming they are less important or that they should be addressed by direct functional managers.
 The purpose of this course is to increase awareness of project managers to the critical issues of managing people and to present some of the theories and practices of leading project workers and teams.

-MANAGERIAL ANALYTICS ELECTIVES
+MANAGERIAL ANALYTICS ELECTIVE

 This course provides a hands-on introduction to the modern techniques for visualizing data and leverages such techniques with the corresponding problem solving skills necessary to complement data visualization into specific strategic decision making.
 The student will first learn to use the latest off the shelf software for data visualization.
 In specific the student will learn the following languages: R, D3, Google refine and Spot fire.

-SUPPLY CHAIN AND LOGISTICS MANAGEMENT ELECTIVES
+SUPPLY CHAIN AND LOGISTICS MANAGEMENT ELECTIVE

 The supportability of a system can be defined as the ability of the system to be supported in a cost effective and timely manner, with a minimum of logistics support resources.
 The required resources might include test and support equipment, trained maintenance personnel, spare and repair parts, technical documentation and special facilities.
 For large complex systems, supportability considerations may be significant and often have a major impact upon life-cycle cost.
 It is therefore particularly important that these considerations be included early during the system design trade studies and design decision-making.